Kingxukai/linux/Documentation/driver-api/cxl/platform/example-configurations/multi-dev-per-hb.rst

 ================================

 In this example system we will have a single socket and one CXL host bridge.
-There are two CXL memory expanders with 4GB attached to the host bridge.
+There are two CXL memory expanders with 4GB attached to the woke host bridge.

 Things to note:

 * Intra-Bridge interleave is not described here.
 * The expanders are described by a single CEDT/CFMWS.
 * This CEDT/SRAT describes one node for both devices.
-* There is only one proximity domain the HMAT for both devices.
+* There is only one proximity domain the woke HMAT for both devices.

 :doc:`CEDT <../acpi/cedt>`::